+If you are a beneficial owner and (i) you do not provide your broker or other nominee who holds your shares with voting instructions, or (ii) you do provide a proxy card but you fail to specify your voting instructions on one or more of the issues to be voted upon at our Annual Meeting, under applicable rules, your broker or other nominee may exercise discretionary authority to vote your shares on routine proposals but may not vote your shares on non-routine proposals.
 A "broker non-vote" occurs when a broker submits a proxy without voting on one or more of the non-routine matters.
 If you own shares through a bank, broker or other holder of record, you must instruct your bank, broker or other holder of record how to vote on non-routine matters in order for them to vote your shares so that your vote can be counted on such proposals.

 A broker non-vote is considered present at the meeting for purposes of determining whether a quorum exists but is not entitled to vote or counted as a vote cast on any non-routine matter presented at the Annual Meeting.
-The election of directors (Proposal 1) and the advisory Say-on-pay proposal (Proposal 2) are deemed non-routine matters.
+The election of directors (Proposal 1) and the advisory Say-on-pay proposal (Proposal 2) are considered to be non-routine matters.
 Consequently, absent instructions from you, your broker may not vote your shares on these proposals and broker non-votes will neither be counted toward the vote totals nor affect their outcome.

-Your broker may vote your shares on the ratification of the appointment of our independent registered public accounting firm (Proposal 3).
-As a result, broker non-votes will have the same effect as a vote "AGAINST" ratification of the appointment of our independent registered public accounting firm.
+Your broker may vote your shares on the ratification of the appointment of our independent registered public accounting firm (Proposal 3), accordingly we do not anticipate there will be any broker non-votes on this proposal.